paakkis/faceit-api-playerstats/README.md

 - get FaceIt API_KEY from Faceit Developers Portal
 - add API_KEY to main.py and replace player by desired FaceIt username
 - run main.py to generate a JSON file (example included in the repo)

+Notebook file shows some example analysis.
+For example, I've mapped the player's average stats given a teammate in his team.